rorzor/chesspsr/README.md

 This Python script implements a graphical version of the Rock Paper Scissors board game using Tkinter.
 It's a two-player game where each player tries to capture the other's pieces by moving their own pieces across an 8x8 grid.
 The game incorporates the classic rock-paper-scissors mechanics for battles between pieces.

+The end objective is to build this into an environment where an AI agent can be trained with RL to play the game and develop effective strategies.
+It is possible that the rules will need to be chanegd to accomodate a dynamic and rich playing experience, and the use of AI is ultimately intended to refine the ruleset.

 # Features
 Graphical User Interface: Utilizes Tkinter for a user-friendly graphical interface.
 Piece Movement: Players can move their pieces around the board with the goal of capturing the opponent's pieces or reaching the opponent's home square.